Meeting session on Larval recruitment facing global change in coral reefs – ICRS2016 – Hawaii

 Expected audience, both in terms of size and discipline: One session is not restricted to only one taxa in coral reefs, but to coral, fish, crustacean and mollusks.
 Thus, many participants could be registered their abstract in our session.
 Moreover, the thematic of larval recruitment is one of the most studied since 1990s, after biodiversity and resilience in coral reefs.
 Lastly, we focus the thematic of larval recruitment facing global change.
 All these points will allow us to have many participants from different coral reef taxa and from different disciplines (ecology, behavior, biology of larval swimming abilities and larval sensory abilities, management with marine protected area, …) in our session.

-Dr. DaDixonnielle DIXSON
+Dr. Danielle DIXSON

 School of Marine Science and Policy, University of Delaware